ADawesomeguy/OpenContest-Server/README.md

-# LGP-Server
+# OpenContest Server

-Reference backend server implementation for the [LGP protocol](https://github.com/LadueCS/LGP) written using Python's HTTPServer and SQLite.
+Reference backend server implementation for the [OpenContest protocol](https://github.com/LadueCS/OpenContest) written using Python's HTTPServer and SQLite.
 No external dependencies other than the Python standard library and optionally Firejail for sandboxing.

 ## Usage

-Run the server with `./main.py`.
+Run the server with `src/main.py`.
 You can place contests like the [sample contest](https://github.com/LadueCS/Test) in a `contests` directory.

 It is highly recommended to put this server behind a reverse proxy like nginx because HTTPServer does not implement any security features.